codetheweb/mtu-courses/README.md

 })();
 ```

-(Note that the Michigan Tech website/database system is quite slow and it takes around 13-15 seconds for `await mut.load()` to complete.)
+(Note that the Michigan Tech website/database system is quite slow and it takes around 13-15 seconds for `await mtu.load()` to complete.)

 All dates/times are in UTC.

+Fees are in cents instead of dollars to be consistent with the way financal data is usually handled in code.

 ## 📚 Docs